HL7/smart-app-launch/input/pages/token-introspection.md

 * `scope`.
 As included in the original access token response.
 The list of scopes granted by the authorization server as a space-separated JSON string.

 * `client_id`.
-As included in the original access token response.
+As included in the original access token request.
 The client identifier of the client to which the token was issued.

 * `exp`.
-As included in the original access token response.
 The integer timestamp indicates when the access token expires.
+This timestamp will be consistent the with `expires_in` interval provided in the original access token response.

 ### Conditional fields in the introspection response